MFathurrohmanMauludin/MFathurrohmanMauludin/README.md

 <h1 align="center">Hi There, Nice To Meet You 👍.</h1>
 <br>

-## 😄 About me
+## 🙂 About me
-- :school: I am a `Student` at Faculty of Computers Science & Informatics at Indonesian Computer University
+- :school: I am a `Student` at the Faculty of Computers Science & Informatics at Indonesian Computer University
 - :trophy: `E-Wallet User Research Challenge at Indosat Ooredoo` Participant 2021
 - :trophy: `IDCamp X KADIN Challenge 2023: Menuju Indonesia Emas pada Tahun 2045` <a href="https://idcamp.ioh.co.id/news/940/selamat-kepada-pemenang-idcamp-x-kadin-challenge-2023-menuju-indonesia-emas-pada-tahun-2045">Win</a>
 - :technologist: I love using Software as a solution for every `Problem`